distribution/distribution/docs/deploying.md

 ## Next

-You will find more specific and advanced informations in the following sections:
+You will find more specific and advanced information in the following sections:

  - [Configuration reference](configuration.md)
  - [Working with notifications](notifications.md)